 Instructors and co-organizers:

 Adaptive management seeks to determine sound management strategies in the face of uncertainty concerning the behavior of the system being managed.
 Specifically it attempts to find strategies for managing dynamic systems while learning the behavior of the system.
-This tutorial introduces participants to methods for modeling adaptive management, with an emphasis on case studies drawn from environmental and natural resource management.
-The tutorial reviews the key concept of a Markov Decision Process (MDP) and demonstrates how quantitative adaptive management strategies can be developed using MDPs.
-Additional conceptual, computational and application aspects will be discussed, including: dynamic programming and Bayesian formalization of learning.
-Case study applications covered in the tutorial will include management of endangered, invasive, and harvested wild populations.
-The tutorial features hands-on activities designed to help participants incorporate adaptive management approaches into their own research activities.
-Some prior knowledge of dynamic optimization, population modeling and/or computer programming is desirable.
+This tutorial introduced participants to methods for modeling adaptive management, with an emphasis on case studies drawn from environmental and natural resource management.
+The tutorial reviewed the key concept of a Markov Decision Process (MDP) and demonstrates how quantitative adaptive management strategies can be developed using MDPs.
+Additional conceptual, computational and application aspects were discussed, including: dynamic programming and Bayesian formalization of learning.
+Case study applications covered in the tutorial included management of endangered, invasive, and harvested wild populations.
+The tutorial featured hands-on activities designed to help participants incorporate adaptive management approaches into their own research activities.
+Some prior knowledge of dynamic optimization, population modeling and/or computer programming was recommended.

-The tutorial is appropriate for faculty, post-docs, advanced graduate students, and industry professionals in resource economics, applied ecology, conservation biology, applied mathematics and related fields.
+The tutorial was appropriate for faculty, post-docs, advanced graduate students, and industry professionals in resource economics, applied ecology, conservation biology, applied mathematics and related fields.

 A goal of NIMBioS is to enhance the cadre of researchers capable of interdisciplinary efforts across mathematics and biology.
 As part of this goal, NIMBioS is committed to promoting diversity in all its activities.
 Diversity is considered in all its aspects, social and scientific, including gender, ethnicity, scientific field, career stage, geography and type of home institution.
 Questions regarding diversity issues should be directed to firstname.lastname@example.org.
 You can read more about our Diversity Plan on our NIMBioS Policies web page.
 The NIMBioS building is fully handicapped accessible.